 Wishing you clear skies and see you next month under the stars!

-If you have enjoyed this podcast and think you might want to regularly check out what’s in the night sky, why not purchase a copy of Sydney Observatory’s book the ‘Australasian Sky Guide’ for 2013.
-It not only contains detailed monthly sky guides, but is packed with astronomical information including rise and set times for the Sun, Moon and planets, tides and a detailed look at our Solar System and upcoming astronomical events.
+If you have enjoyed this podcast and think you might want to regularly check out what’s in the night sky, why not purchase a copy of Sydney Observatory’s book the ‘Australasian Sky Guide’ for 2014.
+It not only contains detailed monthly sky guides, but is jam-packed with astronomical information including rise and set times for the Sun, Moon and planets, tides and a detailed look at our solar system and upcoming astronomical events.
 Only $16.95 from Sydney Observatory and Powerhouse Museum shops or you can purchase it online (additional costs apply).